Search Results for

 Data collection configs list

-In Data collection configs list, you can view all configs with the information of:
+In the Data collection configs list, you can view all configs with the following information:

-• Data source name: is name of the data source selected in the config
+• Data source name: the name of the data source selected in the config

-• Data table name: is the input data table name of the data source
+• Data table name: the input data table name of the data source

-• Partition field: is the date time field which is used as condition to query data
+• Partition field: the date time field used as a condition to query data

-• Maximum records per file: is the number of maximum records can be included in 1 file
+• Maximum records per file: the maximum number of records that can be included in one file

-• Description: is the description of the config.
-It is usually used to describe the information of the config.
+• Description: the description of the config.
+It is usually used to describe the config.

-• Is active: is status of the config.
-If the config is active, the relevant data files will be sent whenever the scheduler job is run.
+• Is active: the status of the config.
+If the config is active, the relevant data files are sent whenever the scheduler job runs.

 Add a new Data collection config

-To add a new Data collection config, first, click on the Add button
+To add a new Data collection config, first click the Add button.

 image-20230602133727980

-Then, in Add Data collection config dialog, fill out the fields:
+Then, in the Add Data collection config dialog, fill out the fields:

 • Data source name